JuliaRegistries/General/README.md

 Do what you did when you triggered Registrator the first time.

+#### I commented `@JuliaRegistrator register` on a pull request in the General registry, but nothing happened.

+If you want to retrigger Registrator by using the Registrator comment-bot, you need to post the `@JuliaRegistrator register` comment on a commit in **your repository** (the repository that contains your package).
+Do not post any comments of the form `@JuliaRegistrator ...` in the `JuliaRegistries/General` repository.

 #### AutoMerge is blocked by one of my comments, how do I unblock it?

 Simply edit `[noblock]` into all your comments.
 AutoMerge periodically